 Decide who on your team will have each of the following roles for the test.
-If you like you may switch roles between tests.
+You will switch roles between tests.

 - Narrator: the person running the test.
 They explain what is happening to the user, answer any questions (though do not help the user) and assign users new tasks. - Computer: manipulate the low fidelity prototype based on what the user is doing. - Observers: watch the interaction and write down in their notes what they see the user do in response to the computer